ziqing26/taskinate-todo-list/README.md

 2. Create, retrieve, update and delete tasks and tags.
 3. Check or uncheck tasks depending on its status.
 4. Tag tasks in Overview page.
+5. Filter tasks according to tags.
-5. Search tasks by name in the overview table.
+6. Search tasks by name in the overview table.

 ## Main sections